jonathanackerson/nasa-marsrover-photos/README.md

 Display images taken from the mars rover

-This app reads a text with dates and gets a random image from the mars rover from the dates given
+This app reads a text with dates and gets a random image from the mars rover from the dates given This app will not download the same image twice
+This app allows a react app to serve the images downloaded locally

 Programming Exercise The exercise we’d like to see is to use the NASA API described here to build a project in GitHub that calls the Mars Rover API and selects a picture on a given day.
 We want your application to download and store each image locally.